loading content..

 Co-Principal Investigator: Elsa Chen & Andrea Leverentz

-Abstract This workshop about prisoner reentry will bring together invited participants from academic institutions, policy organizations, and government to present original research and share knowledge about relevant theoretical perspectives, best practices for the generation of high quality data, and innovative methodologies.
-The United States experienced a lengthy period of unprecedented prison population growth, and as...
+Abstract This workshop about prisoner reentry will bring together invited participants from academic institutions, policy organizations, and government to present original research and share knowledge about relevant theoretical perspectives, best...
 Learn More

 Project